MapleHackersoff/DiscordHaxx-1.9/README.md

+# README
+This file is created by iLinked, not by me.
 # About
 OpenDiscordHaxx is an opensource version of my raidbot 'DiscordHaxx' that was released about half a year ago.<br>
-This raidbot is powered by Anarchy (https://github.com/iLinked1337/Anarchy), which is a powerful API wrapper that specializes in selfbots of all sorts.<br>
+This raidbot is powered by Anarchy (https://github.com/iLinked1337/Anarchy DELETED), which is a powerful API wrapper that specializes in selfbots of all sorts.<br>

 # Features
 ### Bots